 - Show you have the skills and desire to conduct the responsibilities of the position.
 Showcase your skills and sell yourself!
 Show them why and what you could bring to the position and organization!
 But do not be overconfident!
 Be respectful and appreciative at all times!

 - Show how you connect with their mission!
 This is a nonprofit, they care how much you want to help others, but not more than they want to know that you are passionate about the responsibilities of the job!
 Nothing is more important that you are driven to do the exact work of the position you are applying for!

 - Dress to impress!
 No matter if they are a casual environment showing you care and dressed up to meet them is important!

 - Be prepared and do your homework!
 Prepare and show your work!
 Once you have an interview prepare be ready to ask thoughtful questions that are tied to the work and mission of the organization!
 Never ask a question that can be answered on their website, 990, or is public information.
 Bring questions printed with you.
 At the interview when they inevitably ask if you have any questions, from your professional notebook pull out three typed questions you prepared – and show you are an organized and motivated candidate.

 - Practice interviewing before!
 Interviewing is an art, the more you do it and prepare the better you will be!

-- Know the job – backwards and forwards!
-If you know the job description so well you can mentioned exact wording, responsibilities and phrasing from it, you are then fully prepared to be answer questions that pertain to it.
+- Know the job – backward and forwards!
+If you know the job description so well you can mention exact wording, responsibilities, and phrasing from it, you are then fully prepared to answer questions that pertain to it.
 Most missed interview questions could have been better answered with better preparation!